OUR MISSION STATEMENT

 LUNCH AND SNACK TIMES

 Prior to children starting here at Manor Green, parents/carers are asked to give their permission for their child to be photographed or videoed during their time at school.
 We use these images in the classroom, on displays, on the school newsletter and website.
+Separate permission will also need to be given for children to have their image used on our school Facebook page.

 At Manor Green we believe that we should be prepared for the children entering each stage of their learning.